mzilin/streamix-microservices-hub/README.md

 - `Planned`: Service is scheduled for future development.
 - `Pending`: Service is under consideration but not yet prioritised.
-- `ConceptOnly`: Service is a conceptual idea that may be explored in the future.
+- `Concept Only`: Service is a conceptual idea that may be explored in the future.

 ### Frontend Apps